Category Archives: Bavarian Royals

 Ludwig had one younger brother who succeeded him:

-Ludwig was raised primarily at Hohenschwangau Castle in Hohenschwangau in southwestern Bavaria, by servants and tutors.
-His education was very strict, and he showed a very early interest in art and literature.
-Neither Ludwig nor his brother were very close with their parents and were much closer to their grandfather, King Ludwig I. At an early age, Ludwig developed a close friendship with Prince Paul of Thurn und Taxis who served as his aide de camp, as well as with his first cousin once removed, Duchess Elisabeth in Bavaria (the future Empress Elisabeth of Austria), with whom he would remain very close for his entire life.
+Ludwig was raised primarily at Hohenschwangau Castle in Hohenschwangau in southwestern Bavaria by servants and tutors.
+His education was very strict, and he showed an early interest in art and literature.
+Neither Ludwig nor his brother were very close with their parents and were much closer to their grandfather King Ludwig I. At an early age, Ludwig developed a close friendship with Prince Paul of Thurn und Taxis who served as his aide de camp, as well as with his first cousin once removed Duchess Elisabeth in Bavaria (the future Empress Elisabeth of Austria), with whom he would remain very close for his entire life.

 Ludwig and his fiancée, 1867. source: Wikipedia

-King Ludwig never married, but in January 1867, he became engaged to his first cousin once removed, Duchess Sophie Charlotte in Bavaria.
-Sophie was the younger sister of Ludwig’s close friend, Duchess Elisabeth.
-After postponing the marriage several times, Ludwig eventually broke off the engagement in October of the same year.
+King Ludwig never married, but in January 1867, he became engaged to his first cousin once removed Duchess Sophie Charlotte in Bavaria.
+Sophie was the younger sister of Ludwig’s close friend Duchess Elisabeth.
+After postponing the marriage several times, Ludwig eventually broke the engagement in October of the same year.
 Most historians believe that Ludwig was actually gay, although he struggled to suppress his desires due to his strong Catholic faith.

-Ludwig was just 18 years old when he became king upon his father’s death on March 10, 1864.
+Ludwig was just 18 years old when he became King of Bavaria upon his father’s death on March 10, 1864.
 He continued with his father’s policies and retained his ministers, but his interests were not in ruling the country.
 His interests lay almost solely in the arts.
-Soon after becoming King, he established a new Court Theater (now the Staatstheater am Gärtnerplatz) and began what would become a lifelong project of constructing numerous palaces and castles.
+Soon after becoming King, he established a new Court Theater (now the Staatstheater am Gärtnerplatz) and began a lifelong project of constructing numerous palaces and castles.
 He strongly disliked public functions and formal social events, and by 1876 had largely withdrawn from public life.
 Despite this, and the tension it caused among his ministers, Ludwig remained very popular with the Bavarian people.

 In December 1870, King Ludwig was coerced into endorsing the creation of the new German Empire.
-Despite his endorsement, the King was strongly opposed to it and refused to attend the proclamation ceremony held at the Palace of Versailles.
+Despite his endorsement, Ludwig was strongly opposed to the creation of the German Empire and refused to attend the proclamation ceremony held at the Palace of Versailles.
 In his place, he sent his brother Otto and his uncle Luitpold.

 Richard Wagner, 1871. source: Wikipedia

-By 1871, Ludwig was spending most of his time pursuing his interests in the arts, music, and architecture.
+By 1871, Ludwig spent most of his time pursuing his interests in the arts, music, and architecture.
 At a very young age, he first saw an opera by famed composer Richard Wagner and became enthralled with his work.
-Shortly after becoming King, he summed Wagner to court and soon became his primary patron.
-Many credit King Ludwig and his support with establishing Wagner’s career and legacy.
-When Wagner was forced to leave Munich in 1865, the King considered abdicating in order to follow him into exile, but Wagner insisted that he remain.
+Shortly after becoming King, he summoned Wagner to court and became his primary patron.
+Many credit King Ludwig’s support for establishing Wagner’s career and legacy.
+When Wagner was forced to leave Munich in 1865, the King considered abdicating to follow him into exile, but Wagner insisted that he remain.
 Ludwig provided Wagner with a home in Switzerland and continued to support him from afar.
 Eventually, Wagner returned and the relationship between the two continued.
 Along with Wagner, King Ludwig supported many other artists and saw over 200 private performances of plays ballets, and operas in the court theaters.

 Neuschwanstein Castle, c1900. source: Wikipedia